// article

 | Availability | 99.5% | 21 min downtime/month |

-Capacity planning: Track at P95 latency, alert at 80% capacity utilization.
+Capacity planning: track at P95, alert at 80% utilization.

 |---|---|---|---|---|